The spiky red leaves of a Japanese Maple tree with the sun peeking through.

 Fartuma Mursal M. Ost.

 Fartuma completed a Bachelor of Applied Science in Human Biology and a Master of Osteopathy degree in Auckland, New Zealand.
+After finishing her master's studies, Fartuma went on to complete further postgraduate courses in paediatrics and cranial osteopathy.
 She was drawn to osteopathy for its principles and emphasis on natural healing, believing in the body’s innate ability to restore balance and health when given the right conditions and interventions.

 Fartuma has a particular interest in women’s health and children.
 She uses a variety of techniques including joint mobilisation, manipulation, stretching, and soft tissue massage techniques to relieve pain and restore the health of her patients.
 Fartuma is dedicated to treating each patient as an individual to achieve lasting results.